 Setting the stage

 Academy Award nominated director Peter Wier teams with Oscar winner Russell Crowe in this motion picture spectacle set on the high seas.
 Crowe stars as Jack Aubrey, a captain whose ship is suddenly attacked by a much superior enemy warship.
 Aubrey becomes a man on a mission and sets sail with his crew in a high-stakes chase across two oceans to intercept and capture their foe.
-Master and Commander: Far Side of the World is not only an epic tale of leadership and dedication, but a powerful story of the relationship between Aubrey and his trusted friend, played by Paul Bettany.
+Master and Commander: Far Side of the World (click to view trailer) is not only an epic tale of leadership and dedication, but a powerful story of the relationship between Aubrey and his trusted friend, played by Paul Bettany.